Expert: Don’t just pay the minimum on your credit card bill

 - For those with good credit, low-rate personal loans can offer rates as low as 7% over the life of the loan

-- Most importantly: do something.
-Any action to attack your debt is a move in the right direction.
+The bottom line: any action towards tackling your debt is a step in the right direction.

 The Consumer Financial Protection Bureau (CFPB) has guides on managing debt, consolidating credit card debt, and finding a credit counselor.